MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/includes/set-up-resource-account-steps.md

 6. Select **Check out now**.
 7. Confirm your order, select **Next**, and then **Place order**.

-There's zero cost, but you still need to follow these steps to acquire the license.
+There's zero cost for your allotment of licenses, but you still need to follow these steps to acquire the licenses.

 ### Obtain phone numbers